 Founded by governors.
-Supported by education and business leaders.
+Supported by business leaders.

-The principal mission of Western Governors University is to improve quality and expand access to post-secondary educational opportunities by providing a means for individuals to learn independent of time and place and to earn competency-based degrees and other credentials that are credible to both academic institutions and employers.
+The principal mission of Western Governors University is to improve quality and expand access to post-secondary educational opportunities by providing a means for individuals to learn independent of time or place and to earn competency-based degrees and other credentials that are credible to both academic institutions and employers.

 The second foundation is to use flexible distance education techniques to expand

 funding) from the Governors of the Member States that were instrumental in the founding